Genocide of Serbs in the Independent State of Croatia: Historical negationism

 Some Croats, including politicians, have attempted to minimise the magnitude of the genocide perpetrated against Serbs in the Independent State of Croatia.
 Historian Mirjana Kasapović concluded that there are three main strategies of historical revisionism in the part of Croatian historiography: the NDH was a normal counter-insurgency state at the time; no mass crimes were committed in the NDH, especially genocide; the Jasenovac camp was just a labor camp, not an extermination camp.

 By 1989, the future President of Croatia, Franjo Tuđman had embraced Croatian nationalism and published Horrors of War: Historical Reality and Philosophy, in which he questioned the official number of victims killed by the Ustaše during the Second World War.
-In his book,Tuđman claimed that between 30,000 and 40,000 died at Jasenovac.
+In his book, Tuđman claimed that between 30,000 and 40,000 died at Jasenovac.
 Some scholars and observers accused Tuđman of racist statements, "flirting with ideas associated with the Ustaše movement", appointment of former Ustaše officials to political and military positions, as well as downplaying the number of victims in the Independent State of Croatia.

 Since 2016, anti-fascist groups, leaders of Croatia's Serb, Roma and Jewish communities and former top Croat officials have boycotted the official state commemoration for the victims of the Jasenovac concentration camp because, as they said, Croatian authorities refused to denounce the Ustaše legacy explicitly and they downplayed and revitalized crimes committed by Ustaše.

+In July 2024, Croatian weekly Nacional wrote that Ivo Pejaković, former director of the Jasenovac Memorial Site, among other reasons, resigned amid political pressure linked to the Croatian government’s reluctance to formally acknowledge the Ustasha regime’s genocide against Serbs.
+Pejaković resigned after a factual correction had to be made to the Memorial Site's website following a correction by the Croatian historian Vladimir Geiger.
+This incident was then reportedly used to pressure Pejaković by the government overseer Matea Brstilo Rešetar, who had been appointed to that position by the one-time controversial minister Zlatko Hasanbegović.
+Historian Rory Yeomans reacted to Pejaković's resignation by publicly warning against downplaying the genocidal crimes of the Ustaša in Croatia regardless of manipulations of nationalists in Serbia and Montenegro.